Concordium/concordium.github.io/source/shared/net/desktop-wallet/install-ledger-app.rst

       pip3 --version

 #.
-If not installed, to install Python tools for the Ledger Nano S, enter
+To install Python tools for the Ledger Nano S, enter

    .. code-block:: console